jsmarier-courses/midterm-project-DanaElkaterji/mpad2003_midterm_DanaElkaterji.md

 ### 3.1.
 VIMO Analysis

+**VIMO Analysis of the City of Ottawa Dataset**

-In the City of Ottawa dataset, a valid data point exists within expected ranges and accurately represents the situation it describes (Data Accuracy and Validation).
-Generally, garbage and recycling requests are resolved within one week, as tasks like waste reduction and basic inquiries are usually straightforward ("Garbage and Environment," City of Ottawa).
-For instance, Column F, Row 7, and Column F, Row 768 show active cases with no closing dates for over three months.
-This duration significantly exceeds the usual one-week timeframe and appears as an <b>outlier</b> since it deviates from the norm.
+In the City of Ottawa dataset, a valid data point falls within expected ranges and accurately represents the situation it describes ("Data Accuracy and Validation").
+For example, most "Garbage and Recycling" requests are resolved within one week due to the straightforward nature of these tasks and their direct environmental impact ("Garbage and Environment," City of Ottawa).
+For instance, Column F, Row 2, Column F, Row 4, and Column F, Row 29 are each resolved within one week, demonstrating typical handling times for these cases.<br>

-However, outliers are not necessarily <b>invalid.</b> They become invalid if they reflect data entry errors (Data Accuracy and Validation), inconsistencies, or are logically implausible.
-If a long-standing case is still unresolved due to legitimate circumstances, it remains valid, though unusual.
-In contrast, if these cases were mistakenly marked as active, they would be both <b>outliers</b> and <b>invalid.</b>

-According to the VIMO analysis, <b>missing</b> data applies if required information is absent for closed cases (e.g., a missing close date for a resolved status).
-In this dataset, however, active cases with "N" in the close date column are valid because they haven’t yet reached closure.
-Therefore, while Row 7 and Row 768 are outliers, they are not missing or invalid under the current conditions.

-Support your claims by citing relevant sources.
-Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).

-**For example:**

-As Cairo (2016) argues, a data visualization should be truthful...
+An invalid example would be Column F, Row 7 and Column F, Row 768, which show active cases without closing dates, remaining open for over three months.
+This is significantly longer than the typical one-week resolution time, marking these cases as clear outliers.
+However, outliers are not necessarily invalid there are key diffrences an outlier lies away from the center tendency as for as for missing vales indicate absence data(Data Magic Lab, 2023).
+Long-standing cases may represent complex, unresolved issues that are still valid, even though they deviate from the norm.
+They only become invalid if they reflect data entry errors or logical inconsistencies.<br>

+According to the VIMO analysis, missing data is only problematic if essential information—such as a closing date—is absent for resolved cases.
+In active cases marked as “/N” in the closing date column, this is valid because they remain open.
+Missing data would be an issue if a closed or resolved case were marked with “/N,” which would indicate missing information.
+Currently, there are no such missing closing dates for resolved cases, though several addresses are marked as “/N,” indicating missing location data.<br>

+This VIMO analysis shows that while outliers and missing data exist in the dataset, a careful examination helps clarify which entries are valid for analysis.
+This thorough assessment is crucial for accurately understanding patterns in the data and drawing reliable insights.<br>

+**Refrence**

+Data Magic Lab.
+(2023, October 9).
+Outlier treatment or missing value imputation: Which comes first?
+Data Magic Lab. [https://datamagiclab.com/outlier-treatment-or-missing-value-imputation-which-comes-first/](https://datamagiclab.com/outlier-treatment-or-missing-value-imputation-which-comes-first/)

+(2020, September 23).
+Data Accuracy and Validation: Methods to ensure the quality of data.
+Retrieved November 4, 2024, from [https://www.statcan.gc.ca/en/wtc/data-literacy/catalogue/892000062020008] (https://www.statcan.gc.ca/en/wtc/data-literacy/catalogue/892000062020008)

 ### 3.2.
 Cleaning Data
 <b>